-The story behind season 23 of Doctor Who – the story arc called ‘Trial Of A Timelord’ is infinitely more interesting than the actual end product.
+The story behind ‘Trial Of A Time Lord’ – season 23, is infinitely more interesting – than the actual televised final product.

-During 1985, after a poor reception from Colin Baker’s first outing in season 22 – as the Doctor.
-Who was put on hiatus by the Beeb top brass – for 18 months and told to include; more humour – and less violence.
+During 1985, after a poor reception to Colin Baker’s first outing in season 22.
+Doctor Who was put on hiatus by the Beeb top brass – for 18 months and told to include; more humour – and less violence.

-Other episodes, such as Vengeance On Varos were criticised for their depiction of an acid bath and public hangings.
-The Two Doctors had a cannibal called Shockeye – stabbing an incidental character and biting the head off of a rat.
+Other episodes, such as Vengeance On Varos, were criticised for their depiction of an acid bath and public hangings.
+The Two Doctors had a cannibal called Shockeye; needlessly stabbing an incidental character – and biting the head off of a rat.

-So, in the prevailing 18 months in-between seasons; the Who production went back to the drawing board and a whole season of stories were scrapped.
+So, in the prevailing 18 months; in-between season 22 and 23.
+Production went back to the drawing board and a whole season of stories, were ultimately scrapped.

-Binned episodes included the return of the Celestial Toymaker in an episode to be shot on location in Blackpool, called The Nightmare Fair.
+Cancelled episodes, included; the return of the Celestial Toymaker in an episode to be shot – on location; in Blackpool, called The Nightmare Fair.

-Another story was titled ‘Mission to Magnus’, possibly ones called ‘The Ultimate Evil’, Chris H. Bidmead’s ‘The Hollows of Time‘.
-PJ Hammond’s ‘Paradise 5’ – were also contenders.
+Another story was titled ‘Mission to Magnus’.
+Others include; ‘The Ultimate Evil’, Chris H. Bidmead’s ‘The Hollows of Time‘.
+PJ Hammond’s ‘Paradise 5’; were also contenders.

-With the new season scrapped and a decision by producer JNT and head script-writer Eric Saward to go with a rewritten season-long story-arc, of the Doctor on trial; to match the show’s real life predicament.
+With the new season scrapped, a decision was made by producer JNT (and head script-writer Eric Saward) to go with a re-written season-long story-arc, of the Doctor on trial; to match the show’s real life predicament.

-Robert Holmes died before completing part 2 of the 2-part The Ultimate Foe script.
-A job which then fell to head scripter; Eric Saward who turned in a draft based on Holmes notes.
+Robert Holmes died, before completing episode two of the two-part finale; The Ultimate Foe script.
+A job which then fell to head script-writer; Eric Saward.
+Saward turned in a draft of the new script, based on Holmes production notes.

-However, after a number of bustups with producer JNT, Saward then walked and took his part 2 with him, threatening legal action if it was used without his consent.
+However, after a number of bustups with producer JNT, Saward then walked – and took his episode two – with him, threatening legal action – if it was used without his consent.

 The scope of the story moved aswell.
-Originally, it was to feature the Sixth Doctor and evil future Doctor duplicate – The Valeyard locked in a infinite timeless battle, one unable to outsmart the other.
-It was a bold stance for Who to take.
+Originally, it was to feature the Sixth Doctor and evil future Doctor duplicate – The Valeyard.
+Enternally locked in a infinite battle, one unable to outsmart the other.
+It was a bold stance for Doctor Who to take.

-Producer JNT feared that this would give the Beeb top brass the ammunition to cancel the show, with it seemingly reaching a natural conclusion.
-So the ending was changed so that the Doctor continued on his travels, with new companion Mel.
+Producer JNT feared, that this ending would give the Beeb top-brass; the necessary ammunition to cancel the show.
+With the infinite battle ending, seemingly feeling like a natural conclusion – to the show.
+So the ending was changed – so that the Doctor continued on his travels, with new companion Mel.

-The rest is history and Trial Of A Timelord whilst not particularly well received, was enough to save the show – for another 3 years.
+The rest is history and Trial Of A Time Lord – whilst not particularly well received; was enough to save the show.
+At least, for another 3 years.

-The Beeb top brass commissioned another 3 seasons but only on the pretext that the Doctor was changed.
+The Beeb top brass, commissioned another 3 seasons but only on the pretext – that the Doctor actor was changed.
 Therefore, actor Colin Baker became the first Doctor in history, to be fired more here.